Athryx/560_project/README.md

 Add your OpenAI API key in the "aoai_api_key" field in the file 'config-artifact-openai.json'

+### Running on a batch of test cases at a time
-In case you want to run the pipeline on a batch of test cases without annotation, run the following command:
+In case you want to run the pipeline on a batch of test cases, run the following command from the "code" directory:

 ```
 ./run_batch.sh ${DIRECTORY_PATH} ${OPTIONAL_KWARGS}